JustIceO7/Twilight/README.md

 `/np` - Show the song that's now playing.
 `/sinfo` - Show the song info from a YouTube URL.
 `/loop` - Toggle loop for the current song queue.
+`/clear` - Clear the song queue and stop the current song.
 `/disconnect` - Stop playback and disconnect the bot from the voice channel.
 `/leave` - Stop playback and disconnect the bot from the voice channel.